 Colloquium on scientific and fundamental aspects of Galileo

-The fourth International Colloquium on Scientific and Fundamental Aspects of the Galileo Programme will be held in Prague, Czech Republic, 4–6 December.
+The fifth International Colloquium on Scientific and Fundamental Aspects of the Galileo Programme will be held in Braunschweig, Germany on 27–29 October.

-Since 2007, the worldwide scientific community has met every two years to discuss the possibilities for boosting the scientific use of Galileo and for contributing to the development of the Global Navigation Satellite System (GNSS).
+Since 2007 the worldwide scientific community has met every two years to discuss the scientific possibilities of Galileo and other Global Navigation Satellite Systems (GNSSs).

 The colloquium focuses on four major areas of research: